Best Travel Money Card for 2026: How to Pay Abroad Without Getting Ripped Off

 |---|---|

-| Best backup card | Revolut — instant notifications, virtual cards |
+| Best backup card | Revolut — instant notifications, virtual cards, fast card freeze in the app |

-| Best for rewards | No foreign transaction fee credit card |
+| Best for deposits and rewards | A no foreign transaction fee credit card for hotel holds, flights, and larger bookings |

-| Always avoid | Airport exchange, Dynamic Currency Conversion (DCC) |
+| Always avoid | Airport exchange counters and Dynamic Currency Conversion (DCC) |

 Table of Contents